 Sales meetings demand many skills and being mindful of the basics can go a long way to ensuring a positive outcome.
-Whether you’re an old hand or starting out, Rosie Heptonstall offers some top tips on making your business meetings a success.
+Whether you're an old hand or starting out, Rosie Heptonstall, a marketing strategist at management consultancy, 2nd Head, offers some top tips on making your business meetings a success

 First impressions can be make or break, so do what you can to look the part.
 That doesn't mean finding the most expensive suit money can buy, but simply taking care of your grooming: clean fingernails, polished shoes, recently laundered suit and combed hair.
 Whether Matalan or Miu Miu, there's no excuse for looking like something the cat dragged in — so give it some thought.